 An "Extreme DUI" in Arizona is a misdemeanor criminal charge for those driving with a blood alcohol concentration (BAC) of .15% or more.
-This is different from a regular DUI, which only requires a BAC of .08%.
+ARS 28-1382(A)(1) is the statute that defines an Extreme DUI.
 The penalties for an extreme DUI are harsher than for lower level DUIs, but they are not as severe as those for a super extreme DUI or an aggravated DUI.
 However, they are very serious and include a minimum of 30 days in jail and a minimum fine of $3,790.

 The law that makes driving with a BAC over .15% a crime is ARS 28-1382(A)(1).
 This statute states:

 - "It is unlawful for a person to drive or be in actual physical control of a vehicle in this state if the person has an alcohol concentration as follows within two hours of driving or being in actual physical control of the vehicle and the alcohol concentration results from alcohol consumed either before or while driving or being in actual physical control of the vehicle: 0.15 or more but less than 0.20.

 If your alcohol concentration is over a 0.20, then you can be charged with what is known as "Supreme Extreme DUI."
 This charge carries the harshest penalties for first-time DUI offenders.